orsonteodoro/gcf2/profiles/gaming/README.md

 The top most is the estimated most common type of zero-click attacks sorted from high to low rank.

 * [1] -fbounds-safety is not released yet.
-Unpatched class of vulnerability on non arm64.
+This vulnerability is an unpatched class of vulnerability on non arm64.
 * [2] The userspace version is in camelcase.
 The Linux kernel support is in all caps.
 The kernel support of UBSAN uses less than half of the userspace version.
-* [3] Only fully mitigated in arm64.
-Non arm64 are vulnerable to this class of vulnerability.
+* [3] The vulnerability is only fully mitigated on arm64.
+Non arm64 are
+      vulnerable to this class of vulnerability.
-* [4] Only fully mitigated in arm64 with HWASan or HW_TAGS KASAN.
+* [4] The vulnerability is only fully mitigated in arm64 with HWASan or HW_TAGS KASAN.
 The other implementations do partial mitigation.

 Arm64 based smartphones has better security currently.